David Allen Prize

 2001

-Jonathon Nally, then editor of Sky & Space magazine.
+Jonathon Nally, editor of Sky & Space magazine.